Auditing solutions in Microsoft Purview

 Search-UnifiedAuditLog cmdlet.
 You can also use the Search-UnifiedAuditLog cmdlet in Exchange Online PowerShell (the underlying cmdlet for the search tool) to search for audit events or to use in a script.
 For more information, see:

 Export audit records to a CSV file.
 After running the Audit log search tool in the compliance portal, you can export the audit records returned by the search to a CSV file.
 This lets you use Microsoft Excel sort and filter on different audit record properties.
 You can also use Excel Power Query transform functionality to split each property in the AuditData JSON object into its own column.
 This lets you effectively view and compare similar data for different events.
 For more information, see Export, configure, and view audit log records.

-90-day audit log retention.
+180-day audit log retention.
 When an audited activity is performed by a user or admin, an audit record is generated and stored in the audit log for your organization.
-In Audit (Standard), records are retained for 90 days, which means you can search for activities that occurred within the past three months.
+In Audit (Standard), records are retained for 180 days, which means you can search for activities that occurred within the past six months.

-Starting October 2023, Classic Search will be retired in place of New Search, which includes enhancements such as faster search times, additional search options, ability to save searches, and more.
+Starting November 30, 2023, Classic Search will be retired in place of New Search.
+New search includes enhancements such as faster search times, additional search options, ability to save searches, and more.